justin-sharber/PPI/README.md

 ![Uncorrelated Floats](images/ppi-bad-correlations.png)

-Some features were categorized as floats, but were really integers:
+A few features were categorized as floats, but were really integers:

 ![Fake Floats](images/fake-float.png)